mlpack/blog/doc/tutorials/Sangyeon2019Week01.md

 @brief Quantum Gaussian Mixture Models - Week 1
-@author SangYeon Kim
+@author Sangyeon Kim
-@page SangYeon2019WeekOne Quantum Gaussian Mixture Models - Week 1
+@page Sangyeon2019WeekOne Quantum Gaussian Mixture Models - Week 1
 @date 2018-06-01 23:00:00

-@section SangYeon2019WeekOne Quantum Gaussian Mixture Models - Week 1
+@section Sangyeon2019WeekOne Quantum Gaussian Mixture Models - Week 1

 As I said in the Community Bonding Period report, the work of week 1 is to plot the 3D probability space to visualize and check the interference phenomena of QGMM more clearly.